willdalh/ml-course/README.md

 ## Running the course
 The course can be run both locally and through Google Colab.

 ### Running locally
+When running locally, it is advisable not to have multiple notebooks open simultaneously if your computer has limited RAM.

 #### Alternative 1 - Jupyter Notebook in the browser (Docker)  **Recommended**